openebs/openebs/e2e/terraform/README.md

 - But for process intensive containers you may have to modify the script to use *m3.large* instances, which could be charged.
 ```

-## Create Cluster on AWS using Terraform
+## Creating Cluster on AWS using Terraform

 - Run the following command to verify successful installation of `terraform`.